Online marketplaces have been hyped for more than a decade. New marketplaces launch and new features become trendy.

 Talking about creating some kind of Clarity.fm-like platforms, they assume the ability to receive a video consultation from experts in the field.

-Not long ago, we built a counselling marketplace for people from the UK who want to find their passion in life.
+Not long ago, we built a counseling marketplace for people from the UK who want to find their passion in life.
 For this marketplace, we integrated a video conferencing system with the help of VideoNor, another cloud-based video conferencing platform.

 Remember the days when interpretations were done in person?